-The endangered Castle Grove is perhaps the most impressive stand of unprotected monumental ancient redcedars in Canada.
-The Lower Castle Grove includes the “Castle Giant”, an enormous, 16 foot (5 metre) diameter western redcedar that is one of the largest trees in Canada, and both the Lower and Upper Castle Grove are jam-packed with perhaps the largest density of monumental redcedars in a substantial size grove in Canada.
+The Castle Grove in the Central Walbran Valley is perhaps the most impressive stand of unprotected monumental ancient redcedars in Canada.
+The Lower Castle Grove includes the “Castle Giant,” an enormous 16-foot (5-meter) diameter western redcedar, and both the Lower and Upper Castle Grove are jam-packed with perhaps one of the highest densities of monumental redcedars to be found anywhere on Earth.

 Photography by TJ Watt.